 Across the rest of the country, the Mayors for Economic Growth programme supports local authorities in developing economic growth and job creation.
 Among the dozens of local authorities that have signed up in Ukraine, six are running pioneer projects.
 The projects in Slavutych and Hlyboka aim to establish an efficient business support infrastructure, offering a range of services to local entrepreneurs, while those in Baranivka and Dolyna aim to develop services for the agricultural sector, and Severynivka and Nove Misto focus on tourism.

-Four projects under the EU4Youth initiative – Enhancing Youth Education, Employment and Participation in Conflict-affected Areas, Employability and Stability, School Garden for Agricultural Entrepreneurship and Better Skills for Better Future – offer a range of services for under 35s that include entrepreneurship training, development of skills, mentorships, internships and career guidance, as well as start-up grants, with a focus on disadvantaged areas and IDPs, and with women among priority beneficiaries.
+Five projects under the EU4Youth initiative – Social Innovation Impact – a strategic partnership, Unlocking the potential of young social entrepreneurs in Moldova and Ukraine (EUnlocking), Enhancing Youth Education, Employment and Participation in Conflict-affected Areas, Employability and Stability, School Garden for Agricultural Entrepreneurship and Better Skills for Better Future – offer a range of services for under 35s that include entrepreneurship training, development of skills, mentorships, internships and career guidance, as well as start-up grants, with a focus on disadvantaged areas and IDPs, and with women among priority beneficiaries.